Allerseelen (band): Other media

 Petak has also published writings in periodical form as Ahnstern, previously Aorta.
 Issues have included studies of cultural figures of the Nazi era including Wiligut, Riefenstahl, Otto Rahn, and Evola, and in one Petak praised the Romanian Iron Guard as a "spiritual movement with the objective of combating mechanistic materialism (Panzermaterialismus) and all world views that elevate the material over the spiritual".
 A 1993 issue covers the supposed magical defence of England from the Luftwaffe by English witches, which is also the unifying theme of Sturmlieder.
 Ahnstern suspended publication after 29 issues; a compilation of material was published in English as Blutleuchte in 2010, and in French in 2011.

 He also contributed to right-wing publications such as the German newspaper Staatsbriefe, and along with other European neo-pagan musicians including Moynihan, to a 2001 issue of Philippe Randa's right-wing French journal Dualpha dedicated to Evola.
 He has praised musicians who pursue a "Nordic Nietzscheanism", thus making Black Metal music into a "pagan avant-garde, a Nordic 'occulture'".

+Controversy

 Early in the 21st century, the Bremen anti-right-wing project Grufties gegen Rechts Bremen evaluated Petak's writings, use of symbolism and sources in his music, and collaborations and judged him to be "an innovative right-wing culture warrior who should be taken seriously", but with a "self-contained" and "ethnically pluralistic" view of the world, neither a "fascist bully-boy" nor a "nostalgic fan of Hitler".

+In a statement, Petak distanced himself from far-right ideology:

+“We believe in the consciousness-expanding power of art.
+Our influences are Surrealism, Symbolism, and the art of the Pre-Raphaelites.
+The focus is on the artwork itself, its form and power, and the personality.
+We have set poems by Rainer Maria Rilke, Ninon, and Hermann Hesse to music.
+Ricarda Huch, whose beautiful poem “Sturmlied” we have set to music several times, most recently in a flamenco version, was a vehement critic of the Third Reich.
+For All Souls' Day, we have another flamenco piece, “Sonne golthi-ade,” which is based on a rune poem by Friedrich Bernhard Marby—this poet was imprisoned for several years in various concentration camps during the Nazi era.
+It is precisely our love for small countries and regions like the Basque Country, Catalonia, Corsica, Austria, South Tyrol, and Slovenia that prevents us from glorifying totalitarian or authoritarian structures and systems.